Some people call him scammer.

 Since 2016 his life is like a storm.
 He goes through projects at wind speed and leaves ruins behind, so he often changes his name, address and phone number, and tries to make sure the information about him disappears with the wind.

 There are several characteristics to identify this man: he always presents himself as a U.S. Army veteran, a proud father and a NY Mets fan.
-He introduces himself as a conservative, Donald Trump supporter but will likely try to hide this fact now.
+He introduces himself as a patriotic conservative, Donald Trump supporter.
 You may also notice his fondness for polo ralph lauren shirts and NY Mets hoodies and hats.

 As of October 2020 he introduces himself as Tony Marcano.

 We found over the web different variations of his name.
 Here is a partial list :